Get free quotes for infrared panels

 A white infrared heating panel on a white background

-Premium ceiling-mounted panels can cost as much as £899, but this is typically for very large rooms that have a lot of items to heat.
+Premium ceiling-mounted panels can cost as much as £899, but this is typically for large rooms with many items to heat.
+Concerning running costs, ceiling-mounted infrared panels are indeed very attractive.

 Of course, these prices are all averages.
-If you want a better idea of how much a ceiling-mounted infrared panel will cost you, try using our personalised quote tool.
-Simply pop a few details in the form, and we'll put you in touch with trusted installers, who'll provide you with free bespoke quotes.
+If you want a better idea of how much a ceiling-mounted infrared panel will cost, try using our personalised quote tool.
+Simply fill in the form, and we’ll connect you with trusted installers who can provide you with free bespoke quotes.

 Read our guide on infrared heating panel costs for more information.